ivanhigueram/dotfiles/README.md

 #### To-do
  1. Add .dotfiles (.zsh, .bash-profile, .vimrc) and comment them
- 2. Create symlinks in a new .sh file3
+ 2. Create symlinks in a new .sh file
  3. Create a Github, SSH, etc. configuration files (creds)